Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Results

 \subsubsection{Leading Instabilities}

-By performing atomistic RPA calculations at $\vet{q}=0$, the leading magnetic instabilities can be obtained.
-Details of can be found in the papers by Klebl~\textit{et al.}~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}.
-The ferromagnetic order (FM), moir\'e modulated antiferromagnetic (MAFM), and nodal antiferromagnetic (NAFM) orders were found to be the most prevalent in magic-angle tBLG~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}.
-The eigenvectors for these magnetic instabilities, $\zeta_i$, can be seen in Fig.~\ref{fig:RPA_tBLG}, the values of which represent the spin-polarized electron density, $\zeta \propto (n_{\uparrow}-n_{\downarrow})/(n_{\uparrow}+n_{\downarrow})$ where $n_{\uparrow\downarrow}$ are the spin densities, that characterize these magnetic orders.
+The leading magnetic instabilities can be obtained from atomistic RPA calculations at $\vet{q}=0$~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}.
+Details of these calculations can be found in the papers by Klebl~\textit{et al.}~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}.
+The eigenvectors of these RPA calculations characterize the type and form of these magnetic instabilities, $\zeta_i$.
+The values of which are proportional to the spin-polarized electron density, $\zeta \propto n_{\uparrow}-n_{\downarrow}$, where $n_{\uparrow\downarrow}$ is the electron density of each spin.
+The ferromagnetic order (FM), moir\'e modulated antiferromagnetic (MAFM), and nodal antiferromagnetic (NAFM) orders were found to be the most prevalent in magic-angle tBLG~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}, which can be seen in Fig.~\ref{fig:RPA_tBLG}.

-As can be seen in Fig.~\ref{fig:RPA_tBLG}, and discussed in detail in Refs.~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}, the FM order is mainly characterized by a spin-polarized electron density peaked in the AA regions, which approximately follows a cosine series that only contains the first reciprocal lattice vectors, in addition to a constant shift.
-Therefore, as the AA region is taken to be centered at the origin, it is reasonable to approximate this FM order by
+As seen in Fig.~\ref{fig:RPA_tBLG}, and discussed in Refs.~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}, the FM order is characterized by a spin-polarized electron density peaked in the AA regions of the moir\'e unit cell.
+This FM order approximately follows a cosine series with the first reciprocal lattice vectors and a constant shift.
+As the AA region is centered at the origin, we can approximate the FM order by

-where $\mathbf{G}_{i}$ are the moir\'e reciprocal lattice vectors ($\mathbf{G}_{1}$, $\mathbf{G}_{2}$, and $\mathbf{G}_{1} + \mathbf{G}_{2}$), $\zeta_0$ is a parameter which characterizes the constant spin-polarized electron density in the moir\'e unit cell which is the same for each sublattice, and $\zeta_1$ represents the moir\'e-scale modulation of the FM order which is the same for each sublattice.
-Therefore, for the FM instability, the sublattice-coupling matrix $\mathcal{S}$ is taken to be the identity matrix.
-For the MAFM order, there is a similar structure to the FM case, but the value of $\zeta$ changes sign between each sublattice, implying $\mathcal{S} \propto \sigma_z$.
+where $\mathbf{G}_{i}$ are the moir\'e reciprocal lattice vectors ($\mathbf{G}_{1}$, $\mathbf{G}_{2}$, and $\mathbf{G}_{1} + \mathbf{G}_{2}$), $\zeta_0$ is a parameter which characterizes the constant contribution spin-polarized electron density in the moir\'e unit cell, and $\zeta_1$ represents the moir\'e-scale modulation of the FM order.
+Since for the FM instability the sublattice polarization is the same, the sublattice-coupling matrix $\mathcal{S}$ is taken to be the identity matrix.

+For the MAFM order, there is a similar moir\'e scale spin structure, but the value of $\zeta$ changes sign between each sublattice, implying $\mathcal{S} \propto \sigma_z$.
 Therefore, the MAFM order can be approximately characterised by

+where $\zeta_0$ and $\zeta_1$ have opposite sign for each sublattice, but the same sign within each sublattice on different layers.